kimballa/arduino-wifi-scanner/src/uiwidgets/README.md

 `Cols`).
 Each object has an x, y, width, and height.
 As containing objects are moved by layout changes, they cascade the position and size offsets to their children.

+Each UIWidget knows its absolute coordinates, so if a small element of the screen is invalidated due to changed data, a hierarchical sub-portion of the screen can be redrawn.

 Widgets
 =======